ndouglas/ndouglas/README.md

 ### 📖 Currently Reading:
 - _The Art of Doing Science and Engineering: Learning to Learn_, by Richard W. Hamming
+- _A Philosophy of Software Design_, by John Ousterhout

 ### 📓 Currently Working Through: